AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-learning/VL-Ophys.md

 defined inhibitory subclasses differ in what they encode, how they interact with one another, and how those relationships change as an animal learns.

-The dataset includes 147 imaging sessions from 6 mice, recorded across 8 imaging planes per session in primary visual cortex, along with the full behavioral record for every session.
-Gene expression data for 22 or 27 genes, depending on the mouse, is provided for coregistered neurons.
+The dataset currently includes 147 imaging sessions from 6 mice, recorded across 8 imaging planes per session in primary visual cortex, along with measurements of behavior and task performance in every session.
+Gene expression data for 22 or 27 genes, depending on the mouse, is provided for neurons that were co-registered to post-hoc spatial transcriptomics.

-This page describes the imaging.
+This page describes the methods for longitudinal imaging during learning.
 The task is the change detection task shared across the Visual Behavior datasets and is described on the [Visual Behavior Task](vb-behavior) page; how Visual Learning differs from it, along with the training progression and the session types, is described in [Visual Learning Task](/physiology/stimuli/visual-learning/VL-Behavior).
 The